Canal Panda (Spain): History

 Canal Panda was the first Portuguese and Spanish channel exclusively dedicated to children and teens.
-Its daily broadcast was 20 hours a day, without interruptions, and with a big variety of programs such as cartoons, anime, live-action series, children's films and special programs about sports, music and culture.
+It was broadcast 20 hours a day, without interruptions, and featured a variety of programs such as cartoons, anime, live-action series, children's films and special programs about sports, music and culture.

-It was founded in 1995 with the name Panda Club, and rebranded to Canal Panda a year later, on 15 September 1997 for the launch of Via Digital.
+It was founded in 1995, launched the following year as Panda Club, and rebranded to Canal Panda a year later, on 15 September 1997, for the launch of Via Digital.

-Initially it was distributed in Spain, but on 1 January 2001, satellite provider Vía Digital stopped carrying the channel, justifying the strong competition in the Spanish market and was replaced by Megatrix, with distribution deal with Antena 3.
-In 2004, Megatrix closed down due to the merger between satellite providers Canal Satélite Digital and Vía Digital.
+Initially it was distributed in Spain, but on 1 January 2001, satellite provider Via Digital removed the channel, citing strong competition in the Spanish market, and it was replaced by Megatrix, with distribution deal with Antena 3.
+In 2004, Megatrix closed due to the merger between satellite providers Canal Satelite Digital and Via Digital.

-On 1 April 2011, Canal Panda was relaunched in Spain due to a decision of Chello Multicanal for recovering the brand and replacing KidsCo which Chello was the Spanish distributor and was not satisfied with the bill.
+On 1 April 2011, Canal Panda was relaunched in Spain due to a decision of Chello Multicanal for reviving the brand and replacing KidsCo which Chello was the Spanish distributor and was not satisfied with the bill.
 The focus of programming on the channel also shifted towards preschool shows.
-The relaunch was met with some controversy among the anime enthusiast community, as its Portuguese counterpart was showing some anime that were not airing in the Spanish version, but the Spanish version claimed that such titles didn't match the channel's content criteria.
+The relaunch was met with some controversy among the anime community, as its Portuguese counterpart broadcast some anime that were not airing in the Spanish version, but the Spanish version claimed that such titles did not match the channel's content criteria.

-On 6 July 2015, the channel changed its look and logo.
+On 6 July 2015, the channel was rebranded with a new logo.

-On 2 July 2019, Vodafone TV added the channel in HD to its pack offer.
+On 2 July 2019, Vodafone TV added the channel in HD to its offers.

-On 1 June 2021, the channel launched an evening block aimed at older children and teenage audiences called Panda Kids which airs live-action shows, game shows and reality shows.
-In Portugal, Panda Kids is a pop-up channel.
+On 1 June 2021, the channel launched an evening block aimed at older children and teenage audiences called Panda Kids, which aired live-action shows, game shows and reality shows.
+In Portugal, Panda Kids was initially launched as a pop-up channel, before being placed into its own full channel, focusing on animated programming.

-On 15 December 2022, the channel closed down again.
-The channel got replaced by Enfamilia, with a morning block called Panda Enfamilia continuing until it got rebranded into VinTV on 1 July 2025.
+On 15 December 2022, the channel closed for a second time.
+The channel was replaced by Enfamilia, with a morning block called Panda Enfamilia continuing until the channel was rebranded to VinTV on 1 July 2025.